 Consultant in Anaesthesia, North Bristol NHS Trust

-Gemma has been a consultant at Southmead hospital in Bristol since 2015.
+I have been a consultant at Southmead hospital in Bristol since 2015.
 My sub-specialty interests include neuroanaesthesia (predominantly emergency surgery) and vascular anaesthesia.
-She trained in the Severn deanery and completed advanced neuroanaesthesia training at the National Hospital for Neurology and Neurosurgery, London.
+I trained in the Severn deanery and completed advanced neuroanaesthesia training at the National Hospital for Neurology and Neurosurgery, London.
 I have been the NACCSGBI linkperson for Bristol since 2015 and wrote the local anaesethetic guideline for the use of intra-operative MRI at Southmead.

 I am the audit lead for her department and an active member of the Society of Anaesthetists of the Southwestern Region (SASWR), having been a trainee committee member.

 I am leading the organisation of the next NACCSGBI ASM in Bristol, in May 2018.